 These one day workshops are a 'hands on' introduction or improvement for DIY and interested persons of all ages and abilities aged over 16yrs.

 All instructor/trainers are experienced wallers and certificated by the Dry Stone Walling Association.

-At the end of the day you will be able to safely and confidently set out and construct a dry stone wall or basic feature - understand DSW heritage and terminology used - distinguish various stone materials and their uses.
+At the end of the day you will be able to safely and confidently set out and construct a dry stone wall or basic feature - understand DSW heritage, examples of terminology used - distinguish various stone materials and their uses.

 Note: Workshop bookings must be completed a minimum of 48hrs prior to the selected workshop date.